Charge functions for all dimensional partitions: charge functions

 \begin{mdframed} \begin{enumerate} \item $\psi_{\Delta^{(n)}}(u)$ is a meromorphic function of $u$ whose singularities are restricted to simple poles. \item There exists a one-to-one correspondence between the poles of $\psi_{\Delta^{(n)}}(u)$ and the projected coordinates $c(\vec{\square})$ associated with the addable and removable boxes $\vec{\square} \in \mathrm{A}_{\Delta^{(n)}} \cup \mathrm{R}_{\Delta^{(n)}}$. \end{enumerate} \end{mdframed}

+The two properties above do not determine the charge function uniquely.
+They specify only the required pole structure: for a given partition, the projected addable/removable surface positions must appear as simple poles, and no other projected positions should give poles.
+In this sense, one could always define a minimal rational function whose only poles are simple poles at those projected surface positions, for example by taking a product over them.
+Such a construction would satisfy the pole criterion, but it would be a global object depending directly on the full surface structure of the partition.

+The point of the present work is more restrictive.
+We look for charge functions which are built multiplicatively from local contributions of boxes and finite box clusters.
+This locality is essential from the viewpoint of the BPS-algebra bootstrap, because the charge function is expected to arise as the eigenvalue of a Cartan current whose action factorizes when boxes or clusters are added.
+Uniqueness is not assumed or required in our construction.
+Even within the class of factorized expressions, we do not claim a uniqueness theorem.
+Our goal is to exhibit one explicit local product formula that reproduces the melting-rule pole structure and is therefore suitable for the algebraic construction.

+The lower-dimensional charge functions have already been established in the literature.
+In Appendix~\ref{appendix:lower_dim} we recall the cases $n=2,3,4$ in the notation used here.
+In particular, the two-dimensional Young-diagram formula, the three-dimensional plane-partition formula, and the four-dimensional solid-partition formula are given in Ref.~\cite{galakhov2024charging}.
+The three-dimensional case has the standard interpretation as the eigenvalue of the Cartan current in the affine Yangian of $\mathfrak{gl}_1$, while the four-dimensional case requires additional cluster contributions.
+Our higher-dimensional formulas are proposed as extensions of this established Calabi--Yau projected-weight-space framework.

 In the following, we directly present the general expressions of the charge functions for arbitrary dimension $n$, distinguishing between the even and odd cases.
-A review of the charge functions for lower-dimensional partitions can be found in Appendix \ref{appendix:lower_dim}. \paragraph{Formula for arbitrary odd dimension}(proposed in \cite{xiang2025chargefunctionshighdimensional}, proved for 5D, and checked for 7D and 9D): In dimension $n=2K+1,K\geq1$, the charge function reads
+A review of the charge functions for lower-dimensional partitions can be found in Appendix \ref{appendix:lower_dim}.
+Some elementary examples for $n=2,3,4$ are collected in Appendix~\ref{appendix:low_dim_examples}. \paragraph{Formula for arbitrary odd dimension}(proposed in \cite{xiang2025chargefunctionshighdimensional}, proved for 5D, and checked for 7D and 9D): In dimension $n=2K+1,K\geq1$, the charge function reads

 with $ \psi_{0}=\frac{1}{u}, $ and

 where